NotJotunnn/Password-Generator/README.md

 Steps:

-After cloning it, start npm with "npm install" then use npm run build to build the app in your platform!
+1. After cloning it, start npm with "npm install"
+2. then use npm run build to build the app in your platform!
+3. The outcome should be at your downloads folder.

 Attention!